 B. Background to the Establishment of ASEAN

-After understanding the goals of ASEAN, we will then try to re-understand the most important and fundamental background for the establishment of the ASEAN multinational organization.
-The following are some of the backgrounds that strongly encourage cooperation between countries in Southeast Asia:
+After understanding the goals of ASEAN, we will try to re-understand the most essential and fundamental background for establishing the ASEAN multinational organization.
+The following are some of the experiences that strongly encourage Cooperation between countries in Southeast Asia:

 1. Geographic Equation

 The geographic similarity of the countries in the Southeast Asian region is a sense of shared destiny that emerges.
-The Southeast Asian region is actually located between two continents, namely the Australian Continent and the mainland Asian Continent.
-Apart from the two continents, the Southeast Asian region is flanked by two large oceans, namely the Indian Ocean and the Pacific Ocean.
+The Southeast Asian area is located between two continents, namely the Australian Continent and the mainland Asian Continent.
+Apart from the two continents, the Southeast Asian site is flanked by two giant oceans: the Indian and Pacific oceans.

 2. Cultural Similarities

-The majority of the population of Southeast Asia is actually descended from the Malayan Mongoloid race.
-The Malayan Mongoloid race in its development has received many cultural influences such as skin color, food, and customs from China, India, to Arabia (Gujarat).
+The majority of the population of Southeast Asia is descended from the Malayan Mongoloid race.
+The Malayan Mongoloid race, in its development, has received many cultural influences such as skin color, food, and customs from China, India, to Arabia (Gujarat).

 3. Equation of Interests

 As a region of countries that are still relatively newly independent, Southeast Asian countries have the same goals and aspirations.
-ASEAN’s goals and aspirations include prosperity, security, order and peace, both at the national and international levels.
+ASEAN’s goals and aspirations include prosperity, security, order, and peace at the national and international levels.

 4. Equal Fate